Bayesian Nonparametric Inference for "Species-sampling" Problems: Estimation of prior's parameters

-We see from the previous theorem that if $(\alpha,\gamma)$ are independent a priori, then they are asymptotically independent a posteriori (but dependent for all fixed $n$).
-As expected from the result of Proposition~\ref{pro:gxg-herv-4yh} the limiting marginal distribution for $\gamma$ is neither converging toward a point mass, nor even Gaussian, which is a consequence of the flatness of the likelihood.
-For this reason, we shall be careful with posterior analysis involving the parameter $\gamma$ (equivalently $\theta$), since the limiting distribution heavily depends on the prior $G_{\gamma}$ (a fact that will remain true even if $\alpha$ and $\gamma$ are dependent a priori).
-The limiting marginal distribution for $\hat{V}_n^{1/2}(\alpha - \hat{\alpha}_n)$ is however Gaussian, which can be seen as a weak form of \textit{Bernstein-von Mises}' (BvM) theorem.
+See Section~S11 of the Supplementary Material \citep{BFN(23)} for the proof of Theorem~\ref{thm:4sc-jzwh-mc1}.
+The theorem establishes that $(\alpha,\gamma)$ are asymptotically independent a posteriori.
+We see that the limiting marginal distribution for $\gamma$ is neither converging toward a point mass, nor even Gaussian.
+In contrast with the MMLE, the posterior distribution for $\gamma$ is difficult to interpret since it depends on the prior $G_{\gamma}$.
+For this reason, we shall be careful with posterior analysis involving $\gamma$ (equivalently $\theta$).
+The limiting marginal distribution for $\hat{V}_n^{1/2}(\alpha - \hat{\alpha}_n)$ is however Gaussian, which can be seen as a weak form of Bernstein-von Mises' (BvM) theorem.
 It is not a true BvM because the centering is taken at $\hat{\alpha}_n$ instead of $\alpha_{*}$ and the scaling is the ``empirical'' Fisher information instead of Fisher's information.
-Obtaining a true BvM would be interesting but not necessarily easy.
-It requires to understand the limiting law of $\hat{V}_n^{1/2}\hat{\alpha}_n$ for which there is no generic probabilistic result (because $\Pi_n$ is a random partition and not an iid sample, which makes the analysis tedious).
-Finally, let us mention that $\hat{V}_n \asymp n^{\alpha_{*}}$ on an event of probability $1 + o(1)$, so the Theorem~\ref{thm:4sc-jzwh-mc1} does imply that the posterior distribution for $\alpha$ contracts near $\hat{\alpha}_n$ at rate $n^{-\alpha_{*}/2}$.
-The rate of convergence of $\hat{\alpha}_n$ to $\alpha_{*}$, however, can be arbitrarily slow.
-To obtain a rate of convergence for $\hat{\alpha}_n - \alpha_{*}$, a finer second order assumption than Assumption~\ref{ass:ucj-yl04-iyy} is needed, see for instance the assumptions in \cite{FN(21)}.
+Finally, let us mention that after writing the first draft of this paper, we have been made aware that \cite{Fra(22)} have independently obtained results similar to those presented in this section.
+Under an assumption resembling Assumption~\ref{ass:ucj-yl04-iyy}, \cite{Fra(22)} are able to establish a more precise asymptotic for the estimation of $\alpha$.
+They, however, obtain less precise results regarding the estimation of the parameter $\theta$.